 Caring for our Pets

 The title says it all.
-October is all about pet safety and protection and wellness!
+October is all about animal safety and protection and wellness!
 And we all want to keep our pets safe, protected, and well.
-But how can we make sure we are doing our best for our best pet friends?
+But how can we make sure we are doing our best for our best pet friends and other animals living in our world?

 It’s obvious we check on them daily to see how they are feeling and responding.
 And remembering any needed vaccinations and preventative steps with vet suggested supplements.
 Also we use good natural food, and plenty of toys and resources for activity and exercise.
 All good for our pets’ well being.
 Also being aware of their surroundings is vital.
 Temperature control for our aquarium buddies, and hot and cold extremes for our feathered friends and fur buddies are most important too.

-Of course vet check ups and ID tags are a great source of protection to keep our pet babies safe and well.
+Of course vet check ups and ID tags are a great source of pet health and to keep our pet babies safe and well.

 Additional Care Options